-Contingent upon the execution of a definitive written agreement (“Agreement”) by Enron Energy Services, Inc. (“EESI”) and ______________ (“Customer”), this letter (the “Confirmation”) will confirm Customer’s request regarding the proposed supply by EESI of certain electric energy services to Customer as generally described on Exhibit A hereto (the “Services”).
+Contingent upon the execution of a definitive written agreement (“Agreement”) by Enron Energy Services, Inc. (“EESI”) and American Express Company (“Customer”), this letter (the “Confirmation”) will confirm Customer’s request regarding the proposed supply by EESI of certain electric energy services to Customer as generally described in Exhibit A hereto (the “Services”).

-Customer understands and acknowledges that once this Confirmation is signed, EESI will begin taking steps in reliance upon this Confirmation in order to commence the Services as of June 1, 2001.
-Specifically, EESI may, without limitation, enter into one or more transactions with third parties or otherwise take the steps necessary to establish a physical or financial position designed to ensure the availability to Customer of the “Weighted Average Strike Prices” as described on Exhibit A hereto.
+Customer understands and acknowledges that once this Confirmation is signed, EESI or any affiliate will begin taking steps in reliance upon this Confirmation in order to commence the Services as of June 1, 2001.
+Specifically, EESI or any affiliate may enter into one or more transactions with third parties or otherwise take the steps necessary to establish a physical or financial position designed to ensure the availability to Customer of the Services at the “Weighted Average Strike Prices” as described in Exhibit A hereto.
+Any such positions entered into by EESI or any affiliate prior to execution of the Agreement will not extend beyond June 1, 2002.

-Upon the execution of this Confirmation, EESI and Customer will attempt to negotiate and execute a mutually acceptable Agreement no later than forty five (45) days from the date of this Confirmation (the “Deadline Date”).
-If EESI and Customer do not execute the Agreement by the Deadline Date, neither party shall have any further obligation to the other as a result of this Confirmation, except that Customer shall pay EESI in cashno later than 10 days after the Deadline Date an amount equal to any loss incurred by EESI that results from EESI’s termination or reversal of any physical or financial contracts or positions entered into by EESI as a result of this Confirmation, which loss shall be calculated as the proposed energy usage in kWh for the “Term” specified on Exhibit A hereto (which usage shall be based on the historical consumption data supplied by Customer to EESI) multiplied by the positive difference, if any, between the prevailing market price for such physical or financial contracts or positions on the Deadline Date and the Weighted Average Strike Prices set forth on Exhibit A hereto.
+Upon the execution of this Confirmation, EESI and Customer will attempt to negotiate and execute a mutually acceptable Agreement no later than thirty-six (36) days from the date of this Confirmation (the “Deadline Date”).
+If EESI and Customer do not execute the Agreement by the Deadline Date, either party may terminate this Confirmation and negotiations for the Agreement on ___ days written notice, in which case neither party shall have any further liability or obligation to the other as a result of this Confirmation, except that Customer shall pay EESI in cash as EESI’s sole remedy no later than 10 days after the Deadline Date an amount equal to the loss, if any, incurred by EESI or any affiliate that results from EESI’s or any affiliate’s termination or reversal of any physical or financial contracts or positions entered into by EESI or any affiliate in accordance with this Confirmation, which loss shall be calculated as follows: the proposed energy usage in kWh for the “Term” specified on Exhibit A hereto (which usage shall be based on the historical consumption data supplied by Customer to EESI) multiplied by the combined, weighted average positive difference, if any, between the prevailing market price for such physical or financial contracts or positions on the Deadline Date and the Weighted Average Strike Price set forth on Exhibit A hereto.
+EESI shall provide Customer with a detailed calculation evidencing such loss along with supporting documentation as Customer shall reasonably request.

-The existence of this Confirmation and its contents are intended to be confidential and are not to be discussed with or disclosed to any third party except with the express prior written consent of the other party hereto or as may be required or appropriate to comply with any applicable law, order, regulation or ruling.
+The existence of this Confirmation and its contents are intended to be confidential and are not to be discussed with or disclosed by either EESI, Customer or their respective employees or agents, to any third party except with the express prior written consent of the other party hereto or as may be required or appropriate to comply with any applicable law, order, regulation or ruling.
+While it is understood that EESI or an affiliate may establish physical or financial positions as described in this letter, such transactions will not require any disclosure of this Confirmation and its contents in violation of this paragraph.